 Taking those kinds of actions can get you on the path to living your personal definition of financial freedom.
 That might mean retiring early, for instance, or finding ways to create passive income so you can live a lifestyle that isn’t job-dependent.

-Skipping out on regular financial checkups can make it more difficult to do those kinds of things and put your financial security in danger.
-The simple reason: You’re oblivious to how you’re doing with your money.
+Skipping regular financial checkups can make it more difficult to do those kinds of things and put your financial security in danger.
+The simple reason: You’re oblivious to how you’re managing your money.

 Key Steps to Take for a Financial Checkup